 As an online business, your eCommerce website must perform well in search engines so that it gets found by people looking for the products you offer.
-Keyword research, on-page and off-page SEO optimization, social media, blogging, and paid online strategies (such as Pay Per Click, Facebook ads and promoted posts, Instagram ads and sponsored posts, etc.) will all affect your online visibility.
+Keyword research, on-page optimization, off-page optimization, social media, and paid online strategies such as pay per click, social media ads, or promoted posts will all affect your online visibility.

 You may find you can set up and execute some marketing tactics on your own, but some may be beyond your expertise.
-SEO, in particular, is a complicated discipline, so it may be to your advantage to invest in working with a specialist rather than doing it all on your own.
+Search engine optimization, in particular, is a complicated discipline that takes years to master.
+It may be to your advantage to invest in working with an SEO specialist rather than doing it all on your own.

 What Funding Will You Need and Where Will You Get It?